emmaritcey/CISC867Project/README.md

 │     ├── AOLP_LE_plate_labels_in_number.npy
 │     ├── AOLP_RP_plate_images.npy
 │     ├── AOLP_RP_plate_labels_in_number.npy
-│     ├── AOLP_noSkew_plate_images.npy
-│     └── AOLP_noSkew_plate_labels_in_number.npy

 </pre>

-Use plate_extractor1.py or plate_extractor2.py to extract just the license plate from the AOLP images

 ## Training
 The model architecture can be viewed in LPRmodel.py <br>